punchaal/device-catalogue/README.md

 The API has two routes `/watches` which returns a list of watches and `/iphones` which returns a list of iPhones.

 Create two routes locally with your perferred client-side routing library: `/watches` and `/iphones`.
 The `/watches` routes should **ONLY** display a grid of watch device cards (a referrence card design is displayed below) and the `/iphones` route should **ONLY** display a grid of iphone device cards.
-Each routes represents a page in the application, each page should have a heading indicating the type of devices listed on the page and grid showing all the devices in this category.
+Each routes represents a page in the application, each page should have a heading indicating the type of devices listed on the page and a grid showing all the devices in that category.

 ## Application Requirements